 Army ROTC produces high quality officers to serve in the US Army.
 It is also a college elective you can try out for up to two years with no obligation.
 Unlike traditional college courses, Army ROTC gives you a wide range of experiences while you work toward a degree.
 You'll combine classroom instruction with practical experience, learning skills that are sure to give you an edge over your peers when it comes time to look for a job.
 Whether you're planning a career in the Army or the corporate world, Army ROTC is a smart elective course to take.
 Additionally, SU's ROTC Battalion has consistently been ranked in the top 10% of the 272 College ROTC's across the nation.

 ROTC consists of the Basic Course (Freshman and Sophomore years), which is the primary basis for entry into the Advanced Course (Junior and Senior years), and the Advanced Course leads directly to service as an Army officer.
-At the end of the Sophomore year, students who wish to enter the advanced course, but did not complete the Basic Course may attend the Leader's Training Course and receive Basic Course credit.
+At the end of the Sophomore year, students who wish to enter the advanced course, but did not complete the Basic Course may attend the Cadet Initial Entry Training (CIET) and receive Basic Course credit.
 Basic Course credit is also given to students with prior military service, either Active or National Guard or Reserve, who have completed Basic and Advanced Individual training.

 The Basic Course is designed for beginning students who want to qualify for entry into the Advanced Course and for those who want to try Military Science without obligation.
 You will learn basic military skills, the fundamentals of leadership, organization, and management which will lay the groundwork toward becoming an Army leader.
-In addition to the Military Science classes, we offer the opportunity to participate in organized physical training (PT), Leadership Excellence Orientation Labs at Fort Lewis, WA, and other challenging extra curricular activities.
+In addition to the Military Science classes, we offer the opportunity to participate in organized physical training (PT), Leadership Excellence Orientation Labs at Joint Base Lewis McChord, WA, and other challenging extra curricular activities.

 The Advanced Course builds on what you learned in the Basic Course.
 Your junior year will focus on the direct application of leadership, problem-solving, decision-making, and team-building skills through the execution of varied training events.
 Experienced instructors and Senior Cadets will provide constant, performance-oriented feedback and mentoring to help you realize your potential.
-Your junior year will culminate with your attendance at the Leadership Development and Assessment Course (LDAC).
-LDAC is where you will put all you have learned in the three prior years to the test.
+Your junior year will culminate with your attendance at the Cadet Leadership Course (CLC).
+CLC is where you will put all you have learned in the three prior years to the test.
 Entering the Advanced Course requires a commitment to serve as an Officer in the U.S. Army after you graduate.

 Enrolling in the Army ROTC Basic Course (the first two years of college) is not the same as “joining the Army” and does NOT involve a commitment of service to the Army unless you have received an Army ROTC Scholarship.
 However, the primary purpose of Army ROTC is to produce quality Army Officers, so students must agree to serve as Army Officers (commissioned as Second Lieutenants) upon graduation in order to receive a scholarship, or to complete the ROTC Advanced Course (the last two years of college).

 The service commitment upon completion of the ROTC Advanced Course and graduation from college is 8 years in total.
-Scholarship recipients must spend at least 4 years in full time Active Duty status, and may spend their remaining time in the Individual Ready Reserve (IRR).
+Scholarship recipients, if selected for Active Duty, must spend at least 4 years in full time Active Duty status, and may spend their remaining time in the Individual Ready Reserve (IRR).
 (Non-scholarship graduates may spend 3 years on Active Duty and 5 years in the IRR).

 Some cadets may choose to serve their 8 years working part time in the U.S. Army Reserve or Army National Guard while pursuing a civilian career.